Koolistov/NSString-HTML/README.md

 ## License

-This code is distributed under the terms and conditions of this [license](LICENSE).
+This code is distributed under the terms and conditions of this [copyright license](LICENSE).

 ## Change-log